MBA/MA Lauder Joint Degree in International Studies Program

 Global Knowledge Lab

-The Lauder Program runs for 24 months and begins in May.
-In June and July, students travel to the region(s) that corresponds to their program of concentration and are immersed in the language, economics, history, politics, business, and culture of the region(s).
-The summer also includes corporate visits, cultural excursions, activities with Lauder alumni, and a team-based research project that focuses on a topic of current interest in the country or region.
+As an MBA/MA program with a global focus, Lauder emphasizes practical, international experience.
+The program runs for 24 months and begins in May.
+In June and July, first-year students travel to the region(s) that corresponds to their program of concentration so they can be immersed in the language, economics, history, politics, business, and culture of the region(s).
+They also embark on corporate visits, cultural excursions, activities with Lauder alumni, as well as a team-based research project that focuses on a topic of current interest in the country or region.
 Students return to campus in time to begin Pre-Term at Wharton in August.